popCoffee/YOLO-auto-train/README.md

 ## Overview

 This is a script that automates the tedious task of training YOLOv2.
 This works on linux systems.
 YOLO (you only look once) is a fast object detection system.
 The script is intended to reduce the amount of time spent training the YOLO system.
 This repository comes with the main.py file and the automation.py file.
-The automation.py script supports one class currently.
+The automation.py script supports one class per image set; just run the script for each class to get multi-class labeling.
 The main.py file runs indepedently and can convert .png images on linux systems to .jpg for labeling.
 The automation.py script will also convert .png files.